Phala-Network/phat-offchain-rollup/phat/contracts/ink_price_feed/README.md

 And use Contracts-UI or Polkadot.js to deploy your contract and interact with it.
 You will have to configure `alice` as attestor.

+### Add trading pairs and push some requests

+Use Contracts-UI or Polkadot.js to interact with your smart contract deployed on local node or Shibuya.
+You can create a new trading pair and request a price feed by the Phat Contract.

 ### Run the integration tests
 And finally execute the following command to start integration tests execution.